 By the 1960s, exhibition construction was already becoming an important basis for the company.
 By then, Holtmann was building stands for trade shows in Frankfurt, Berlin, Milan, Poznan, Paris, Moscow, London and Budapest.
 Over a period of three months, Holtmann built 18,000 m² of roofing and 18,000 m² of flooring and ceiling elements for what was then the largest exhibition hall in the world: Hall 1 in Hanover.

 In 1971 the Olympic Committee commissioned Holtmann as the main contractor for the construction of the entire Olympic sailing competition in Kiel.
 The whole Olympic Village, with more than 3,600 m² of halls, was built over five months, ready to use with all heating, ventilation and lighting installed.
-Further complex jobs followed, as well as increasing numbers of national and international trade fair shows for well-known companies.
+Further complex jobs followed, as well as an increasing number of national and international trade fairs for well-known companies.

 In 2000 the World's Fair took place in Hanover, marking the start of new challenges for the Holtmann company which exceeded everything prior to that in terms of size and complexity.
 Holtmann was in overall charge of two of the largest individual projects assigned by the Expo.
 These were firstly the production of the entire themed park at the heart of the Expo, whose 11 displays filled 5 entire exhibition halls, and secondly the fulfilment of all the multiservice complexes, with a floor space of 40,000 m².